 While the Web offers an abundance of travel information, sometimes there’s nothing like curling up with a good, printed guidebook.
 And if you find a guide you really like, it may be worth it to buy yourself a copy.
 Slip it in your knapsack, and take it with you everywhere.
 That way you’ve got all the phone numbers, maps, and walking tours right at your fingertips.

-When I travel, even if it’s a working day, I make a point of taking a little time out every day to do something new.
-I go to a new coffee shop, or take a different way home – hey, getting lost is half the fun!
+When we travel, even if it’s a working day, we make a point of taking a little time out every day to do something new.
+Go to a new coffee shop, or take a different way home – hey, getting lost is half the fun!
 Ask your co-workers about the “can’t miss” thing to do in town.
 They’ll all have different ideas, so try a few.
-And some of them might not have visited those home-town attractions in years, so they may want to join you.
+Some of your colleagues might not have visited those home-town attractions in years, so they may want to join you.

-Remember, exploring the unknown is one of the major motivations for choosing travel nursing jobs.
+Remember, exploring the unknown is one of the major motivations for choosing a travel nurse job.
 Commit to it, and you will reap the benefits!